 Walking shoes: Yes if walking to Bamford and Hope

 Public transport and parking: Bus 274 Sheffield to Castleton stop by on Yorkshire bridge and Ladybower Inn, see my public transport guide here.
 There is a train station at Bamford with direct route to Sheffield.
-Parking is available at a charge at Fairholmes (Ladybower) or in the village of Bamford.
+Parking is available at a charge at Fairholmes, Heatherdene or in the village of Bamford.

 A little further out but highly recommend this one.
-We were at the Tissington trail last autumn and can say it’s a delight for family walks.
+We were at the Tissington trail last autumn and can honestly say it’s a delight for family exploring.
 This old railway line is completely flat and accessible for bikes, pushchairs and wheelchairs.
-13 miles long from Ashbourne to Parsley Hay and plenty places to stop along the way for refreshments, photographs and facilities.
+It’s 13 miles long from Ashbourne to Parsley Hay and plenty places to stop along the way for refreshments, photographs and facilities.
 It is not far to Dovedale, too, which is a delight and has the famous stepping stones.
 See this blog to see where we went!

-Public transport and parking: you can access the start of the trail from Ashbourne town via public transport.
+Public transport and parking: You can access the start of the trail from Ashbourne town via public transport (railway from Sheffield).
 There are bus links to Matlock, Derby, Belper and Buxton from Ashbourne.
 There are numerous car parks on the trail.

 Thanks for reading!